LukeMSimmons/LukeMSimmons/README.md

 for an iterative Agile framework.

 ## I am interested in developing my skills in..
-pyspark, advanced ML, & applied bayesian reasoning.
-I also want to get better at quick web app style dashboards using Mercury, Flask, or maybe just Holoviews in JupyterLab.
+Advanced ML, Deep Learning, & applied bayesian reasoning.
+I also want to get better at deploying rapid dashboards using Dash enterprise.

 ## Contact
 You can email me at thereallukesimmons@gmail.com